munificent/craftinginterpreters/book/closures.md

 <img src="image/closures/recursion.png" alt="Tracing through a recursive call to resolveUpvalue()."/>

 Note that the new call to `addUpvalue()` passes `false` for the `isLocal` parameter.
-That flag controls whether the closure captures a local variable or an upvalue from the surrounding function.
+Now you see that that flag controls whether the closure captures a local variable or an upvalue from the surrounding function.

 By the time the compiler reaches the end of a function declaration, every variable reference has been resolved as either a local, an upvalue, or a global.
 Each upvalue may in turn capture a local variable from the surrounding function, or an upvalue in the case of transitive closures.
-Now we have enough data to emit bytecode which creates a closure at runtime that captures all of the correct variables:
+We finally have enough data to emit bytecode which creates a closure at runtime that captures all of the correct variables: